Hematopoietic Cell Transplantation for Non-Hodgkin's Lymphoma

 -

-Aetna considers tandem autologous hematopoietic cell transplantion (auto-auto) or tandem autologous hematopoietic cell transplantation followed by allogenic hematopoietic cell transplantation (auto-allo) experimental and investigational for NHL due to a lack of adequate evidence in the peer-reviewed published medical literature of their safety and effectiveness.
+Aetna considers tandem autologous hematopoietic cell transplantation (auto-auto) or tandem autologous hematopoietic cell transplantation followed by allogenic hematopoietic cell transplantation (auto-allo) experimental, investigational, or unproven for NHL due to a lack of adequate evidence in the peer-reviewed published medical literature of their safety and effectiveness.

 Code | Code Description |